DEATHGATE01/Booking-Agent/QUICK_DEPLOY.md

 - **Service account error**: Use environment variable approach
 - **CORS errors**: Already handled in backend
 - **App sleeping**: Normal on free tier (15 min timeout)
+- **Gemini API errors**: Check API key is valid and has quota

 ## 📝 Alternative Platforms

-### Railway (if Render doesn't work):
-- See original Railway guide above
+### Railway:
-- May have Nixpacks build issues
+- Similar process but may have Nixpacks build issues
+- Use Docker configuration if Python build fails

 ### Fly.io:
 1. Install Fly CLI